syt123450/giojs/README.md

   <a href="https://coveralls.io/github/syt123450/Gio.js?branch=master"><img src="https://coveralls.io/repos/github/syt123450/Gio.js/badge.svg" alt="coverage"></a>
 </p>

-**Gio.js** is an open source library for web 3D globe data visualization based on Three.js.
+**Gio.js** is an open source library for web 3D globe data visualization built with Three.js.
 What makes Gio.js different is that it is **simple** to use Gio.js to **customize** a 3D data visualization model in a declarative way, add your own data, and integrate it into your own **modern** web application.

 <!-- [START screenshot] -->
 <p align="center">